What is Contested Divorce?

-If you are certain you wish to end the marriage and you cannot negotiate the issues between yourselves, then you must file a complaint that clearly states what relief you seek from the court regarding the issues referenced above.
-This complaint will be served on the non-filing party and they will have thirty days to file an answer and possibly counter claim.
-During this time if there are issues of custody, support, housing and/or alimony you may move for a temporary hearing.
-This is a trial involving yourself and only one additional witness and is essentially a consolidated hearing to determine issues of urgency as the process moves forward.
+Suppose you wish to end the marriage but cannot negotiate the issues between yourselves during the divorce process.
+You must file a complaint that clearly states what relief you seek from the court regarding those issues.
+This complaint will be served on the non-filing party, and they will have thirty days to file an answer and possibly counter-claim.

 If there are unresolved custody issues, child support issues, housing issues, and/or alimony issues we move for a temporary hearing.

 During this trial, the court determines specific issues of urgency for the process moving forward.
 You may bring one additional witness during what is essentially a consolidated hearing.

 We highly advise against going to court without a divorce attorney near Marietta, especially if the other party has counsel.
 Without a Divorce attorney, you will likely not be happy with the outcome of your case.

 Consider ALL of the elements of your separation, from the division of assets to the custody of the children.

 There are procedures for transferring the home and financial accounts and significant considerations when determining visitation and custody.

 The first step in the divorce process is deciding if you are emotionally and financially ready for the process and how you wish to approach the process.